 With the publication of the United Nations Development Program report, "Our Common Future" in 1987 (WCED 1987), impetus was given to the world community to address in an integrated manner the interlinked challenges of environmental degradation and sustainable development.
 In many ways it is the current world energy system that is at the nexus of these two issues.
-As we will argue in this paper, access to the services provided by modern energy systems will very likely be a prerequisite for improving the standard of living of a large fraction of the world's population living in poverty.
-However, it is precisely the use of fossil-fuels that has been most useful in supplying needed energy services, while at the same time triggering one of the gravest threats to the ecosystem, global climate change (IPCC 2007).
+On the one hand - even though not incorporated directly in the Millennium Development Goals (MDG) - energy is undoubtedly essential for human development (GNESD, 2007).
+On the other hand, supply of energy in the past has been strongly connected to the combustion of fossil fuels and emission of GHG.
+From a developing country perspective, it is essential to understand how acceptable development levels can be reached; at the same time the necessity of leap-frogging unsustainable development pathways that have been witnessed by developed countries in the past is highly obvious (World Bank, 2010).